mtvc/globusar/README.md

-Globusar is JS random country picker using geocoding and countries API.
+Globusar is JS random country picker using openstreetmap.org API and geocoding and restcountries.com API.
 Some isues with Antartic need to be fixed.